 The Benefits of Freezing Fresh Herbs with Olive Oil

 Fresh herbs are a wonderful resource in the kitchen.
-Other than their medicinal properties they also undoubtedly add flavor to our stews and daily dishes.
+Aside from their medicinal properties, they are essential for adding flavor to our stews and daily dishes.

-Our fresh herbs become spoiled soon after we’ve brought them unless we have a garden plot full of thyme, mint, basil or rosemary.
+They may go bad soon after we buy them unless we have a garden plot full of thyme, mint, basil or rosemary.

-Don’t throw them away.
+Don’t throw them away just yet.
 In today’s article, we want to propose a sensational idea.
-If you freeze your favorite herbs with a little olive oil, you will get a great culinary resource.
+If you freeze your favorite herbs with a little olive oil, you’ll get a great culinary resource.

 Below, we’ll explain how to do it and tell you about the benefits that this can bring you.
 It’s a very useful idea that you can use daily!